webplatform/docs/svg/tutorials/smarter_svg_interact/index.md

     16.5 Hit-testing and processing order for user interface events 16.5.1 Hit-testing
         16.5.2 Event processing
-    16.6 The ‘pointer-events’ property
+    16.6 The 'pointer-events' property
     16.7 Magnification and panning
     16.8 Cursors
         16.8.1 Introduction to cursors
-        16.8.2 The ‘cursor’ property
+        16.8.2 The 'cursor' property
-        16.8.3 The ‘cursor’ element
+        16.8.3 The 'cursor' element
     16.9 DOM interfaces
         16.9.1 Interface SVGCursorElement